urbanware-org/salomon/release/README.md

 *   The file `MODIFIED` must be created and placed in the same directory where the above files are located.

 *   This file must contain all information about the customized version (author, modifications, changelog etc.).
-See the `MODIFIED` example file.
+See the `MODIFIED` example file for details.